yandex-cloud/docs/en/compute/concepts/snapshot-schedule.md

 In schedules, you can set and configure a _snapshot retention policy_.
 For each disk included in a schedule, you can keep the following:

 * All created scheduled snapshots.
 * Only the last several snapshots.
-The oldest snapshots created by the schedule are automatically deleted once the defined number is exceeded.
+The oldest snapshots are automatically deleted once the defined number is exceeded.
 For example, if you want to keep only the last five snapshots, the first snapshot is deleted after the sixth one is created, the second is deleted after the seventh one is created, and so on.
-* Only snapshots that are younger than a certain age, for example, created for the last few days.
-The oldest snapshots created by the schedule are automatically deleted once the defined age is reached.
+* Only the snapshots created for the last several days.
+The oldest snapshots are automatically deleted once the defined age is reached.

 The policy applies to all disks in a schedule.